• Skip to primary navigation

 • Using a medium mixing bowl, whisk together the flour, baking powder, salt and fresh basil.
 Set aside.

-• Using the bowl of a stand mixer fitted with the paddle attachment on medium high speed, beat together the sugar and butter until fluffy and pale.
+• Using the bowl of a stand mixer fitted with the paddle attachment on medium high speed, beat together the lemon sugar and butter until fluffy and pale.
 About 1-2 minutes.

 • Scrape down the sides and bottom of the bowl with a rubber spatula.
 Do this as needed throughout mixing to ensure nothing gets stuck to the bottom of the bowl.